droveda/spring-udemy-course/new-course/NOTES04.md

 ## npm
 Package management for JavaScript
-Similar to MavenGrade in Java World
+Similar to Maven/Gradle in Java World
 * ```npm init``` (this will create a node project)
 * ```package.json``` file is similar to pom.xml file
 * ```npm install jquery```